taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Access Modifiers
-Simply put an access modifier is a keyword we can apply to a class to restrict it's access to the outside.
+In simple terms, an access modifier is a keyword we can attach to a class to restrict it's access to the outside.

 There are three access modifiers:
 - Public ( Default when not specified )
 - Private
 - Protected

-With the current implementation of the player class we will be able to set objects values by using `playerOne.name = "Carrot"`.
+With the current implementation of the player class, we will be able to set objects values by using `playerOne.name = "Carrot"`.
 However, there may be some use cases where you should not allow these values to change.
-To disable assigning a value to the name variable outside the class lets apply the keyword private to name `  private name: string`.
+To disable assigning a value to the name variable outside the class let's apply the keyword private name to `private name: string`.

 ```typescript
 // Defining a class